 Known simply by its short form, LAX is the third busiest airport by passenger numbers in the USA with 66,667,619 people moving through it in 2013, up 4.7% from 2012.
-Due to its proximity to Hollywood, LAX is often used as a filming location and has been featured in a number motion pictures, from the opening credits of The Graduate, to the climax of Heat, via the music video for The Backstreet Boys’ ‘I Want It That Way’.
+Due to its proximity to Hollywood, LAX is often used as a filming location and has been featured in a number of motion pictures, from the opening credits of The Graduate to the climax of Heat, via the music video for The Backstreet Boys’ ‘I Want It That Way.

 5. Chicago, Illinois, USA (ORD)

-More commonly known as O’Hare the airport was originally built as manufacturing location for military aircraft during the second World War.
+More commonly known as O’Hare the airport was originally built as a manufacturing location for military aircraft during the Second World War.
 It was renamed in 1949 after Edward O’Hare, the first US Navy recipient of the Medal of Honour in World War 2 and until 1998 it was the world’s busiest airport in terms of passenger numbers until government restrictions designed to reduce delays were imposed.
-As of 2013 the airport handles 66,777,161 domestic and international passengers a year.
+As of 2013, the airport handles 66,777,161 domestic and international passengers a year.

 4. Tokyo, Japan (HND)

-Tokyo International Airport, or Haneda as it’s broadly known is the second busiest passenger airport in Asia, and fourth busiest in the world handling 68,906,509 travelers in 2013, a 3.2% increase on the previous year.
-After growing in 2010 the airport has the capacity to deal with 90m passengers, and is known for its punctuality having been recognized by Forbes Traveller more than once.
-The first flight to depart from the airport was in August 1931, and took a cache of insects to Dalian in northeastern China.
+Tokyo International Airport or Haneda as it’s broadly known is the second busiest passenger airport in Asia, and the fourth busiest in the world handling 68,906,509 travelers in 2013, a 3.2% increase on the previous year.
+After growing in 2010 the airport has the capacity to deal with 90m passengers and is known for its punctuality having been recognized by Forbes Traveller more than once.
+The first flight to depart from the airport was in August 1931 and took a cache of insects to Dalian in northeastern China.